microsoft/Mobius/README.md

 [![Nuget](https://img.shields.io/badge/nuget-package-00BFFF.svg)](https://www.nuget.org/packages/Microsoft.SparkCLR)

-Refer to [mobius-release-info.md](notes/mobius-release-info.md) for the details on verioning policy and the contents of the release.
+Refer to [mobius-release-info.md](notes/mobius-release-info.md) for the details on versioning policy and the contents of the release.

 ## License